Snowflake-Labs/sfquickstarts/site/sfguides/src/database_modeling_with_sqldbm/database_modeling_with_SqlDBM.md

 ### What You'll Build
 * A relational model of an entire database schema
-* Add new tables with no coding required
+* New tables with no coding involved
 * Relate the tables through primary and foreign key constraints
 * A data catalog with column-level descriptions